Martha Raddatz

-Martha Raddatz (/ˈrædᵻts/; born February 14, 1953) is an American reporter with ABC News.
-She is the network's Chief Global Affairs Correspondent reporting for ABC's World News Tonight with David Muir, Nightline, and other network broadcasts.
+Martha Raddatz (/ˈrædᵻts/; born February 14, 1953) is an American journalist and with ABC News.
+She is the network's chief global affairs correspondent reporting for ABC's World News Tonight, Nightline, and serves as co-anchor for Sunday-morning program political affairs program, This Week since As of 2016.

 In addition to her work for ABC News, Raddatz has written for The New Republic and is a frequent guest on PBS's Washington Week.
-Raddatz is the co-anchor and primary fill-in anchor on This Week with George Stephanopoulos.

 Early life

 Raddatz was born in Idaho Falls, Idaho, to Edward Dustin Raddatz and Doris Elaine (née Anderson).
 Her family later moved to Salt Lake City.
 She attended the University of Utah but dropped out to work at a local station.
-Raddatz is Jewish.